CluelessBiker/project2-master-universe/README.md

 Instructions for adding a background image came from [W3Schools](https://www.w3schools.com/jsref/prop_style_backgroundimage.asp), as well as how to add background positioning [W3Schools](https://www.w3schools.com/jsref/prop_style_backgroundposition.asp)

 Information on deactivating an event listener after being clicked came from [Alvarotrigo](https://alvarotrigo.com/blog/disable-button-javascript/#:~:text=To%20disable%20a%20button%20using,disabled%20JavaScript%20property%20to%20false%20.), this feature was also implemented on the toggle switches.

+Changing the background colour of the toggle switches came from [BobbyHadz](https://bobbyhadz.com/blog/javascript-toggle-element-background-color-on-click).

 ### Media
 - All artwork created by me.